upros/acme-integrations/draft-friel-acme-integrations.md

 TEAP {{?RFC7170}} defines a tunnel-based EAP method that enables secure communication between a peer and a server by using TLS to establish a mutually authenticated tunnel.
 TEAP enables certificate provisioning within the tunnel.
 TEAP does not define how the TEAP server communicates with the CA.

-This section outlines how ACME could be used for communication between the TEAP server and the CA. The example call flow leverages {{I-D.friel-acme-subdomains}} and shows the TEAP server proving ownership of a parent domain, with individual client certificates being subdomains under that parent domain.
+This section outlines how ACME could be used for communication between the TEAP server and the CA. The example call flow leverages {{?I-D.friel-acme-subdomains}} and shows the TEAP server proving ownership of a parent domain, with individual client certificates being subdomains under that parent domain.

 The example illustrates the TEAP server sending a Request-Action TLV including a CSR-Attributes TLV instructing the peer to send a CSR-Attributes TLV to the server.
 This enables the server to indicate what fields the peer should include in the CSR that the peer sends in the PKCS#10 TLV.
 For example, the TEAP server could instruct the peer what Subject or SAN entires to include in its CSR.